Buttermilk Chicken Marinade

 A full recipe card, including exact ingredient amounts, appears at the bottom of this post.

-- buttermilk – you’ll need 1-1/2 cups buttermilk for this buttermilk marinade, which is 3/4 of a pint-sized bottle.
+- buttermilk – you’ll need 1-1/2 cups buttermilk for this buttermilk grilled chicken, which is 3/4 of a pint-sized bottle.

 - minced garlic – don’t worry too much about mincing this perfectly, it’s just a marinade.
 Chop it up a bit, and you’re good.
-A few shakes of garlic powder is also fine here.
+A few shakes of garlic powder or even onion powder is also fine here.

 - sriracha – always a versatile hot sauce to have on hand.
-If you don’t have it, you can use a few dashes of Tabasco.
+If you don’t have it, you can use a few dashes of Tabasco or a pinch of cayenne pepper to balance the richness of the buttermilk.
+If you’re not into heat, a pinch of black pepper is also great.

-- paprika – you can use traditional Hungarian paprika for this buttermilk marinade for chicken, or smoked paprika for another level of flavor.
+- paprika – you can use traditional Hungarian paprika to add color to this buttermilk marinade for chicken, or smoked paprika for another level of flavor.

-2. MARINATE.
+- MARINATE.
 Place the chicken pieces in a large resealable plastic bag and pour the marinade in.
-You can also do this in a large bowl.
+You can also do this in a large bowl covered with plastic wrap.
 Refrigerate 2 hours or up to overnight.

-3. GRILL.
+- GRILL.
 Preheat your grill for direct grilling over medium heat, as well as an indirect grilling area on the grill, if possible.
-Remove the chicken from the marinade and transfer it to an oiled grill rack over direct heat and cook until dark golden brown and internal temperature reaches 165 degrees F, turning occasionally.
+Remove the chicken from the marinade and transfer it to an oiled grill rack over direct heat.
+Let the chicken cook until it is dark golden brown and the internal temperature reaches 165 degrees F, turning occasionally.
 If the chicken starts to flare up over direct heat, move to the indirect heat area of the grill and continue cooking until cooked through.

 How Long To Marinate Chicken In Buttermilk